Q: What is volumetric weight?

 In international shipping, how much space a package occupies (volumetric weight) in a cargo hold is as important as how much it weights (actual weight).
 Large packages, even if they are light, take up more space in an aircraft.
 This is why shipping companies take the volumetric weight into consideration.

 If the volumetric weight exceeds the actual weight, you will be charged the volumetric weight.

 Volumetric weight is calculated by the Length x Height x Width of a package and dividing the result with a volumetric factor.

 To determine a package’s volumetric weight in kg, using measurements in centimeters.

-Please note that in some cases, shipping weight indicated on your merchant order form confirmation is based on ground shipping guidelines and does not correspond to international a shipping criteria.
+Please note that in some cases, the shipping weight indicated on your merchant order form confirmation is based on ground shipping guidelines and does not correspond to international shipping criteria.